MCUmbrella/XrdpGuard/README.md

     --log={}        Specify the path of XRDP log.
 (Default: /var/log/xrdp.log) --period={}     Specify the time period (in milliseconds) to consider for login failures.
 (Default: 10 minutes)
-    --maxFail={}    Specify the maximum number of login failures allowed before an IP address is considered suspicious.
-(Default: 3) --impl={}       Specify the firewall manager implementation class to use.
+    --maxfail={}    Specify the maximum number of login failures allowed before an IP address is considered suspicious.
+(Default: 3) --firewall={}   Specify the firewall manager implementation class to use.
                     (Default: vip.floatationdevice.xrdpguard.firewall.Firewalld)
     --debug         Enable debug output.
     --dryrun        Perform a dry run: only show suspicious IP(s) and do not